breezy-weather/breezy-weather/docs/HOMEPAGE.md

 Below trends, a minute by minute precipitation quantity graph will be shown if precipitations in the next hour are above 0.

+When data is missing for the whole period, the tab will be hidden.

 #### Temperature trends

 From top to bottom:
 - Weather condition of the hour (icon)
 - Temperature of the hour (graph)
+- Precipitation probability (text)

 #### Air quality trends